tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations receiving any KeyShare containing any of these prohibited values MUST abort the connection with a fatal "illegal_parameter" alert.

-If no mutually supported group is available between the two endpoints' KeyShare offers, yet there is a mutually supported group that can be found via the "supported_groups" extension, then the server MUST reply with a HelloRetryRequest (unless there is a mutually supported cipher suite not requiring this extension which is offered by the client at a higher priority than all those requiring this extension, in which case that cipher suite SHOULD be negotiated instead, and this section is not applicable).
-If there is no mutually supported group at all, the server MUST abort the connection with a fatal "handshake_failure" alert.
+If the server selects an (EC)DHE cipher suite and no mutually supported group is available between the two endpoints' KeyShare offers, yet there is a mutually supported group that can be found via the "supported_groups" extension, then the server MUST reply with a HelloRetryRequest.
+If there is no mutually supported group at all, the server MUST NOT negotiate an (EC)DHE cipher suite.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]